mikewesthad/phaser-matter-collision-plugin/README.md

 ### As a Script

 You can drop in any of the transpiled code into your project as a standalone script.
-Download the version that you want:
+Choose the version that you want:

 - [minified code](https://raw.githubusercontent.com/mikewesthad/phaser-matter-collision-plugin/master/dist/phaser-matter-collision-plugin.min.js) & optional [source map](https://raw.githubusercontent.com/mikewesthad/phaser-matter-collision-plugin/master/dist/phaser-matter-collision-plugin.min.js.map)
 - [unminified code](https://raw.githubusercontent.com/mikewesthad/phaser-matter-collision-plugin/master/dist/phaser-matter-collision-plugin.js) & optional [source map](https://raw.githubusercontent.com/mikewesthad/phaser-matter-collision-plugin/master/dist/phaser-matter-collision-plugin.js.map)
+- Or use the jsdelivr CDN: https://cdn.jsdelivr.net/npm/phaser-matter-collision-plugin

 E.g. if you wanted the minified code, you would add this to your HTML: